 - An organization that provides goods or services to donors who make contributions of more than $75.

-First and foremost, the government regulates year-end giving statements in every country where legal nonprofit status is attainable.
+First and foremost, the government regulates end-of-year donation letters in every country where legal nonprofit status is attainable.

 Many of your donors are eligible to deduct donations from their taxes.
-Their year-end giving statement is proof that they made a donation to your cause.
+Their end-of-year donation letters is proof that they made a donation to your cause.
 So make sure you make it available to them.

 To print tax summaries head to the Contacts page.
 From there, here are eight short and easy steps to print and mail out your tax summaries.
 These letters are already formatted to be used with a standard #10 envelope (or the option to use a #9 envelope).